tygriffin/DeepTraverse/README.md

 In real life, you should probably be using Codable for things like this.
 But deep traversal is handy for testing.

+Assumes traversing a JSON-like structure, such that all keys are either strings or integers.

 ## MIT License

 Copyright (c) [year] [fullname]